racheliurui/markdown/Trending/AWS/030_HA_FailOver_Archi_Handson.md

   * select newly created security group for web server to attach with
   * configure the health check which used by ELB
   * select none of the existing EC2 instance (because we will use AutoScaling group) and enable cross zone load balancing and connection draining

 * edit the load balancer's default configs :
-  * enable loadbalancer generated stickyness with expiration 60 seconds
+  * (this configuration moved to ELB group): enable loadbalancer generated stickyness with expiration 60 seconds
 * create AutoScaling Group by create launch configuration & AutoScaling Group
   * create launch configuration
     * select AMI (search for worldpress AMI)